 These diseases may develop one after another over a period of years.
 This is called the "atopic march".
-Recognizing that a person with atopic dermatitis is at a higher risk of developing one of these diseases is important for parents, patients and healthcare providers.
+Recognizing that a person with eczema is at a higher risk of developing one of these diseases is important for parents, patients and healthcare providers.
 Knowing that a child with a slight wheeze has had a history of atopic dermatitis, for example, makes it easier to diagnose the subtle onset of asthma.

 Lack Certain Proteins

-- A family history of the disease
+A family history of the disease

-- A personal history of allergic conditions, such as hay fever
+A personal history of allergic conditions, such as hay fever

-- A personal history of asthma
+A personal history of asthma

-- A personal history of food allergies
+A personal history of food allergies

 These conditions appear to be part of a series of immune disorders called the " atopic march."
 Over a period of years, a person may develop one and than another.
 Recognizing that a person with eczema is at a higher than normal risk of developing another of these conditions is important for parents, patients, and healthcare providers.
 Knowing that a patient with a slight wheeze has had a history of atopic dermatitis, for example, makes it easier to diagnose the subtle onset of asthma.